In a previous blog post, we went over the basics of content optimization – what…

 A Guide to Identifying Content Topics That Convert

-1. Understand your customer’s pain points: One of the most valuable lines of research for your content team is the idea of what your customers need, want, or find challenging.
+1. Understand your customer’s pain points: One of the most valuable lines of research for your content ideation team is understanding the idea of what your customers need, want, or find challenging.
 If they don’t have a software solution like the one you offer, what potential issues does this spark?
 If they have a different software solution that doesn’t offer the same features you do, what is slowing them down or gumming up the works?
 Understanding your customer’s dissatisfactions, either with a competitor’s product or because they don’t have a product at all, helps you to realize what they look for once they begin searching for a solution online.

 2. Brainstorm content that addresses specific pain points: Rather than allowing your ideas to stem from your own product, direct them toward the pain points of your potential leads.
 Do they need hacks for saving time on a specific process?
 Do they want a solution that is more customizable to their needs?
 Let your team come up with a range of ideas, but make sure the core topics are focused on those pain points.
 If you only focus on your own product, more of the ideas will feel “sales-y” rather than how-to focused.
 This may seem like a roundabout approach, but the more you focus on offering solutions to the issues your customers face, the more ways you will find to relate the content back to your product.